 S.B.
 No. 1032 amends the Education Code to expand the definition of "eligible institution" for participation in the governor's university research initiative.
-The bill specifies that eligible institutions now include general academic teaching institutions, medical and dental units, and private or independent institutions of higher education.
-This change is reflected in the amendments to Section 62.161(2), which introduces new categories of eligible institutions, and Section 62.003(1), which clarifies the eligibility criteria.
+The bill adds new categories of institutions, specifically including general academic teaching institutions, medical and dental units, and private or independent institutions of higher education.
+This change is reflected in the amendments to Sections 62.003(1) and 62.161(2), which clarify the types of institutions that can qualify for funding under the initiative.

 Senate Committee Report: Education Code 62.003, Education Code 62.161, Education Code 62.163 (Education Code 62)